This article is part of a larger series on Real Estate Lead Generation and Marketing.

 While any real estate agent can set up a free profile and claim a home on Zillow, they can only add their contact information to listings they successfully claim.
 Additionally, they won’t be the only agent listed.
-Real estate agents who pay to advertise on Zillow may also appear on their listings along with that of the primary listing agent.
+Real estate agents who pay to advertise on Zillow may also appear on their listings along with the primary listing agent.

 To avoid this, invest in advertising as a Zillow Premier Agent.
-While costs range from $20 to $60 per lead depending on your location and agent competition in the market, you will enjoy exclusive placement on the Zillow listings you claim.
+While costs range from $20 to $60 per lead, depending on your location and agent competition in the market, you will enjoy exclusive placement on the Zillow listings you claim.
 Moreover, you’ll be placed on other agents’ listings for added exposure.
 This can greatly improve your real estate lead generation efforts and, consequently, your overall revenue.